cybertraining-dsc/reu2022/project/windows-configuration.md

 install docker, as old versions of virtualbox are incompatible with docker and it is just easier to uninstall virtualbox and reinstall it.

-Next we summarize the instalations using chocolatey.
+Next we summarize the installations using chocolatey.

 Before installing anything, we recommend that you read the entire section.
 Especially when installing docker and if you do not have a brand new computer.